Sanidhya-Maharia/pet-care-volunteer-platform/README.md

 * pymongo
 * geopy
 * json
-## Intructions to test application
+## Instructions to test application
 Use `run.py`